YottaDB/YDBDoc/ProgGuide/errproc.rst

 You may correct compile-time errors immediately by activating an editor and entering the correct syntax in the source program.
 Because several errors may occur on a line, examine the line carefully to avoid compiling the routine several times.

-The MUMPS command qualifier -ignore, which is the default, instructs YottaDB to produce an object file even if the compiler detects errors in the source code.
+The yottadb command qualifier -ignore, which is the default, instructs YottaDB to produce an object file even if the compiler detects errors in the source code.
 As long as the execution path does not encounter the compile-time errors, the YottaDB run-time system executes the compiled-as-written routine.
 You may take advantage of this feature to exercise some parts of your program before correcting errors detected by the compiler.

 -----------------------------
 Run Time Error Message Format